jkerr321/jen-johnson/content/posts/wedding.md

 So to my main point which is **WEDDINGS**.
 I’m getting married in June and for the first time in years I have started thinking about my weight again and **I don’t like it**.

-Soon after I get engaged someone said to me ‘You’re going to get so THIN!’ and I indignantly thought ‘*am I*?!’ but soon that turned into a doubting ‘*should *I?’.
+Soon after I get engaged someone said to me ‘You’re going to get so THIN!’ and I indignantly thought ‘*am I*?!’ but soon that turned into a doubting _‘should I?’_.

 That old familiar feeling has been picking away at me.
 Knowing I’m going to eat something and questioning whether I should *really* do it, and feeling guilty for letting myself down when I do. **BY EATING.
 NORMAL FOOD THAT WE NEED TO SURVIVE.
 YOU THINK A GIRL WOULD LEARN**.
 Anyway, here’s why I’ve started having those feelings, and why I’m not standing for them: